micmejia/bible-dump/AMPC/Romans/Rom 4.md

-Thus David [^b]congratulates the man _and_ pronounces a blessing on him to whom God credits righteousness apart from the works he does:
+Thus David congratulates the man _and_ pronounces a blessing on him to whom God credits righteousness apart from the works he does: